wp-plugins/easy-pie-maintenance-mode/readme.txt

 == Description ==

 Need to let your visitors know your site is temporarily down or is under construction?
-The Easy Pie maintenance mode plugin makes it easy.
+Easy Pie Maintenance Mode makes it easy.

 ### Basic Features
-* **Simple.** No confusing options or complex setup
+* **Simple.** No confusing options or complex setup.
-* **Mini themes.** Includes four professionally-designed, responsive mini-themes
+* **Mini themes.** Choose between four professionally-designed, responsive mini-themes for display when in Maintenance Mode.
-* **Pre-styled text.** Title, header, headline and message text gets styled without requiring HTML or CSS
+* **Pre-styled text.** Title, header, headline and message text gets styled without requiring HTML or CSS.
-* **Add your own logo.** Easily add your own logo using the WordPress Media Library.
+* **Add your own logo.** Add your own logo using the WordPress Media Library to give Maintenance Mode a personal touch.

 ### Advanced Features
-* **Custom CSS.** Easily add CSS from the Admin page to customize a mini-theme.
+* **Custom CSS.** Easily add CSS from the Admin page to customize a Maintenance Mode mini-theme.
 * **User Mini Themes.** Change the built-in themes or create your own mini-themes from scratch.

 Thanks to the developers of [bxSlider](http://bxslider.com) for their cool image viewer.